wesslen/dsba6010-spring2022/content/content/03-linear-models.md

 - Rescaling has multiple benefits.
 First, it enables comparison across different variables that have different scales (e.g., weight in pounds and height in centimeters).

 - Second, it enables simpler priors based on standardized distributions (e.g., Normal(0, 1) or Normal(0,5)).

+- Third, later in the course we'll see where scaling makes computationally intensive (MCMC) easier; or said differently,  MCMC algorithms may run slower on non-scaled data.

 - Rescaling also makes the intercept (alpha) means the expected dependent variable values, (e.g., in weight/height it means the expected adult weight (the DV)).